 We expect all colleagues to be treated fairly, with respect and dignity.
 In the UK, RBS was an early adopter of the Living Wage, accredited by the Living Wage Foundation.
 This is being extended to colleagues who are employed via suppliers.
 All employees are recruited legally and must meet the 1998 Immigration Act requirements, as well as relevant background checks.
 The bank's code of conduct, 'Our Code', applies to all RBS colleagues (which includes employees, contractors and agency workers).
 This sets out the bank's values and expectations of colleagues, and includes a clear commitment to human rights.
 The Yes Check is the tool RBS introduced during 2013 to guide colleagues to do the right thing and make good decisions first time round.
+Additionally RBS has a Speak Up process, which allows employees to report confidentially and anonymously any conduct and behaviour that falls short of the bank's Values and Our Code.
+During 2017 there were no referrals to Speak Up regarding MSA related breaches.
 These, together with our values, underpin our general approach to making good and ethical decisions.